By S.L. Fuller | May 16, 2017

 Elsewhere, in the automobile industry, manufacturers have already been making strides in developing autonomy systems and powerful, fast-charging batteries and charging systems.
 Why should the aerospace industry fall far behind?

 “We can't let the car industry beat us, right?
-We basically should piggyback on everything that they’re doing because that's going to drive battery technology to a range that will enable us to feed [power] at a higher rate,” Romano said when explaining the challenges to charging eVTOL aircraft.
+We basically should piggyback on everything that they’re doing because that's going to drive battery technology to a range that will enable us to feed [power] at a higher rate,” said Pat Romano, CEO of ChargePoint, when explaining the challenges to charging eVTOL aircraft.
 “And how we're proposing to do that … is to deliver cooling along with charging in a new connector for the VTOL aircraft.
 I think with interesting evolutions in cooling technology, and the interaction between the ground systems like ours and aircraft, we can beat this problem.”

 The truth remains: a battery is needed before anyone can hope to charge it.
 But Dr. Rob McDonald, a professor at California Polytechnic State University, and Dr. Brian German, an associate professor at Georgia Institute of Technology, said they think it’s quite possible.
 Their presentation on stored energy showed optimistic trends and general forecasts for electric power in aircraft.
 One compelling argument named the tiltrotor as an efficient design.

 Aurora Flight Sciences, Mooney International Corp. (in partnership with Carter Aviation Technologies) and Detroit Aircraft (as its new company, Airspace Experience Technologies) unveiled their eVTOL concepts at the summit.
 Pipistrel and Bell teased theirs, while other companies, like Airbus’ A3, presented the concepts they have already started developing on their own initiatives.
-There may not be official requirements to which manufacturers must adhere to stay competitive, but Wiesenthal recommended a five-passenger aircraft with 1,000 pounds of payload, including passengers and luggage.
+There may not be official requirements to which manufacturers must adhere to stay competitive, but Rob Wiesenthal, founder and CEO of Blade, recommended a five-passenger aircraft with 1,000 pounds of payload, including passengers and luggage.
 This, he noted, is probably larger than most manufacturers have been conceptualizing.
 But, it’s the size he figured would fit with the economics of operating in New York City, where helicopter charter operator Blade is based.

 He also suggested that a closed cockpit might be a good design to pursue for safety and security reasons.
 Uber said range would have to accommodate an average trip of 20 miles and to keep in mind that five-minute turnaround time.